 Roughly that’d be accurate.
 Very, very roughly.

 I likewise consider the bible an infallible theological authority.
 I’d call myself a conservative theologian for this reason.
 But of course I’ve been called a liberal theologian—for a number of reasons.
-I believe the scriptures fully support women in Christian leadership,
+I believe the scriptures fully support women in Christian leadership, but sexists insist they fully don’t, and I must be twisting them to come to my conclusions; ergo I’m a liberal theologian.

 Or I’ve expressed political views which they consider liberal.
 I was raised by political conservatives (and they’re still conservative), but as I became an adult and followed Jesus further, I chose to adopt a few “liberal” views because I think they’re consistent with Jesus’s teachings, and my former conservative views are not.
 I’m certainly not “liberal” across the board, ’cause I think my conservative views are likewise consistent with Jesus.
 It’s a hodgepodge of positions.
 But to political conservatives, any political